-- A. IFC Process: The initial IFC was 198 days (or 28 weeks) late; planned date was 06/10/08; the actual was 22/04/09.
+- A. IFC Process: The initial IFC was 198 days (or 28 weeks) late; planned date was 06/10/08; the actual was 22/04/091.
 There is no information presently available to inform culpability for delay (see Preamble).
-Potential reasons include:- - Late issue by SDS (at its simplest a CE under 65(t)); - A material breach by SDS (again at its simplest form a CE under 65(u)); - · A failure of Infraco to provide the Infraco Design to SDS (clause 19.19 refers); - A tie Change; - A failure of Infraco in respect of its management of SDS or another breach by Infraço (e.g. failure to properly manage the CEC/NR interface); - A requirement of CEC for which tie will bear responsibility.
+Potential reasons include:- - Late issue by SDS (at its simplest a CE under 65(t)); - A material breach by SDS (again at its simplest form a CE under 65(u)); - A failure of Infraco to provide the Infraco Design to SDS (clause 19.19 refers); - A tie Change; - · A failure of Infraco in respect of its management of SDS or another breach by Infraco (e.g. failure to properly manage the CEC/NR interface); - · A requirement of CEC for which tie will bear responsibility.

 Note: DS advised that "late submission of TAA package followed by length of time needed to incorporate CEC comments because so many needed to be made on design".
-Potentially a delay by SDS, SDS /tie or Infrace?
+DS has further advised that on the basis of further IFC availability and approval dates - delay by SDS exists but in his opinion it is due to Infraco failing to manage the process.
+In our opinion this would clearly have an impact on culpability for this issue (needs to be established by audit or further investigation).
+Potentially a delay by SDS, SDS /tie or Infraco?